barasapeter/setup.flask.app/README.md

 # setup.flask.app
 This repo holds script to automate setting up a flask multifile application.

-Certainly!
-I'll create a README file that explains this utility and how to use it.
-Here's the content for your README.md file:

 ```markdown
 # Flask App Structure Generator